Customer Effort Score: Why It Matters and How to Measure It

 Customer Effort Score measures how easy it is for customers to interact with your business and resolve their issues.

-Unlike other metrics like Net Promoter Score (NPS) or Customer Satisfaction (CSAT), CES focuses specifically on the ease of the customer experience.
+Unlike other customer experience metrics like Net Promoter Score (NPS) or Customer Satisfaction (CSAT), CES focuses specifically on the ease of the customer experience.

 Why CES Matters